 Need a book or screenplay?
 Hire me.
+Know someone who does?
+Email me for a 10% referral fee on all money I receive from the client for a full year.
 To learn about my writing services, please visit BookProposal.net.

 Do you like cross-genre stories (fantasy/comedy, SF/comedy, fantasy/horror, etc.)?
 Please enjoy my new podcast, Ghosts On Drugs, by clicking here.